safe-global/safe-docs/docs/CPKtutorial1.md

 ## Introduction

 This tutorial will teach you how you can use Gnosis Safe Contract Proxy Kit to perform batched transactions and interact with smart contracts.
 This tutorial is meant for those with a basic knowledge of Ethereum and Solidity.
-Furthermore, you should have some basic knowledge in JavaScript.
+Furthermore, you should have some basic knowledge of JavaScript.

-In this Tutorial we will cover:
+In this tutorial we will cover:

 - How to install and initialize CPK
 - How to interact with the CPK JavaScript library